-In furtherance of the Committee's responsibility, the Committee engaged Pearl Meyer to assist the Committee in evaluating our executive compensation during fiscal 2019.
-In connection with this engagement, Pearl Meyer reported directly and exclusively to the Committee.
-During fiscal 2019, Pearl Meyer provided the Committee competitive marketplace compensation data, as well as updates on trends and issues in executive and director compensation and commented on the competitiveness and reasonableness of our executive and director compensation programs.
-The Committee regularly reviews the services provided by its outside consultants and, based on the information provided by Pearl Meyer, has determined that Pearl Meyer is independent in providing executive compensation consulting services.
+In furtherance of the Committee's responsibility, the Committee engages an independent advisor to assist the Committee in evaluating our executive compensation.
+During fiscal 2020, the Committee engaged Pearl Meyer through April and Meridian Compensation Partners through the end of the year.
+Both consultants reported directly and exclusively to the Committee.
+During fiscal 2020, Pearl Meyer provided the Committee competitive marketplace compensation data for executives and directors and commented on the competitiveness and reasonableness of our executive and director compensation programs.
+Meridian also provided input on competitive pay levels as well as trends and developments impacting executive pay.
+The Committee regularly reviews the services provided by its outside consultants and, based on the information provided by each firm, determined that Pearl Meyer and Meridian were independent in providing executive compensation consulting services.